-Smiling Monk stands on a shelf of rock that symbolizes the lower jaw.
-He stands with his back to us, his head tilted so far backward that his face appears upside down, symbolizing drawing the tongue up and back.
+Smiling Monk stands with his back to us, his head tilted so far backward that his face appears upside down.
+This symbolizes drawing the tongue up and back.
 Both arms are thrust upward, symbolizing that he is lifting the Rainbows of shiva-prana and shakti-prana upward.
+The uplifted arms and tilted head could also symbolize the elation of successfully forming Nectar and experiencing its flow.

-Sitting Sage is Shambhavi Mudra.
-The Sitting Sage is seated on a grassy plateau that borders the Lake of Nectar.
+Sitting Sage Symbolizes Shambhavi Mudra

+Sitting Sage is seated on a grassy plateau that borders the Lake of Nectar.
 He symbolizes all levels of spiritual insight.
 Underneath the feet of the Sitting Sage is a sphere.
 It is the Moon, the Third Eye, the flower of the sixth chakra.